kgajewska/LinearModels/MIMUW_2015/Project1/readme.md

 # Other requirements

-After each phase you should create a single report (e.g. with the use of knitr) and this report is presented during classes and scored.
+After each phase you should create a single report (e.g. with the use of knitr).
+This report will presented during classes and then scored.

 Report after phase 2 shall not be longer than 10 pages (may be much shorter).